-Measles deaths fall by over 70% in last decade, WHO reportsJanuary 17th, 2013 in Diseases, Conditions, Syndromes /
+Measles deaths fall by over 70% in last decade, WHO reportsJanuary 17, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The global number of measles deaths dropped by 71 percent between 2000 and 2011 largely thanks to a boost in vaccination efforts, the UN World Health Organisation said Thursday.